calblueprint/dccentralkitchen/docs/admin/stores.md

 | Coupon Program Partner | SNAP Match      |
 | Rewards Accepted       | Healthy Rewards |
 | WIC                    | WIC             |

+### `Do Not Display`

+Check this box to hide a store from displaying to customers in the app.

+### `Stocks Other Vendors`

+Checking this box will display the following message with the store:
+> This store regularly stocks additional produce from other vendors.